-Change of Career Stage

-Any applicable student who received RCR training during one career stage at Georgia Tech (for example, as an undergraduate) and is required to complete RCR training after changing to a different career stage at the Institute (for example, by becoming a master's student) must at a minimum complete any additional RCR training requirements associated with the latter career stage.
+Change of Career Stage Any applicable student who received RCR training during one career stage at Georgia Tech (for example, as an undergraduate) and is required to complete RCR training after changing to a different career stage at the Institute (for example, by becoming a master's student) must at a minimum complete any additional RCR training requirements associated with the latter career stage.
 A postdoctoral researcher in this circumstance who received RCR training as a doctoral student at Georgia Tech must complete at least 1 additional "in-person" training hour.
-Applicable students and postdocs must also adhere to any retraining requirements imposed by their funding source.

-NIH-Funded Students or Postdoctoral Researchers

-According to the NIH, "Reflection on responsible conduct of research should recur throughout a scientist's career: at the undergraduate, post-baccalaureate, predoctoral, postdoctoral, and faculty levels ...
-Instruction must be undertaken at least once during each career stage, and at a frequency of no less than once every four years."

-The PIs of covered NIH projects are required to develop an RCR training plan that addresses the retraining issue and ensure that their trainees adhere to that training plan.
+Applicable students and postdocs must also adhere to any re- training requirements imposed by their funding source.
+NIH-Funded Students or Postdoctoral Researchers According to the NIH, "Reflection on responsible conduct of research should recur throughout a scientist's career: at the undergraduate, post- baccalaureate, predoctoral, postdoctoral, and faculty levels Instruction must be undertaken at least once during each career stage, and at a frequency of no less than once every four years."
+The PIs of covered NIH projects are required to develop an RCR training plan that addresses the re- training issue and ensure that their trainees adhere to that training plan.
+5.4 Pre-Award Procedures RCR Instruction Plan Compliance with the requirements for providing RCR instruction is a responsibility of the PI.
+As such, the PI for covered proposals, with the exception of the PI for NSF GRFP Fellows, shall complete the RCR Project Plan Addendum to the Sponsored Programs/Research Proposal Authorization Routing Form at the time an applicable proposal is submitted.
+This Plan should indicate which instruction method(s) will be used for those individuals who are appointed to the project and are required to complete RCR training.
+It shall become part of the project file in the Office of Sponsored Programs (OSP).